-Our headquarter is located in Shanghai, China, where we lease and occupy approximately 2,866 square meters as office space and laboratories.
-We currently lease approximately 435 square meters of office space in Beijing, approximately 54 square meters of office space in Tianjin, approximately 49 square meters of office space in Chengdu, approximately 292 square meters of office space and laboratories in Hong Kong, and approximately 441 square meters of office space and laboratories in Maryland.
+Our headquarter is located in Shanghai, China, where we lease and occupy approximately 2,851 square meters as office space and laboratories.
+We currently lease approximately 435 square meters of office space in Beijing, approximately 54 square meters of office space in Tianjin, approximately 14,495 square meters of office space and manufacturing space in Hangzhou, approximately 187 square meters of office space in Hong Kong, and approximately 441 square meters of office space and laboratories in Maryland.
 The terms of these leases range from one year to five years.